oracle/fmw-kubernetes/docs-source/content/idm-products/oud/prepare-your-environment/_index.md

 As per the [Prerequisites](../prerequisites/#system-requirements-for-oracle-unified-directory-on-kubernetes) a Kubernetes cluster should have already been configured.

-1. Run the following command on the master node to check the cluster and worker nodes are running:
+1. Run the following command on the administrative host to check the cluster and worker nodes are running:

    ```bash
    $ kubectl get nodes,pods -n kube-system